LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 The numbers are going up only to 7 and after that comes 10.
 >1,2,3,4,5,6,7,10,11,12,13,14,15,16,17 ...

-The final solution is genius and has just two lines of code with little mathematics.
+The final solution is genius and has just two lines of code with little mathematics. </br>
+Some examples:
+* time 23:59 is in Octal 273 260 and in Hex 0xBB 0xB0.
+* time 8:00 is in Octal 100.
+* time 20:00 is in Otal 240 and in Hex 0xA0

 ```c#
 int msb = inData[2];